DataSF/housing-data-hub/policies/_posts/2014-07-20-rental-subsidies.md

 ---
 layout: policy
 title: Rental Subsidies
-summary: "Rental subsidies help low-income families and individuals, the elderly, and the disabled afford housing in the private market.
-The government that funds the subsidy pays the difference between what the household can afford and what the landlord charges for rent."
+summary: "Rental subsidies help low-income families and individuals, the elderly, and the disabled afford housing in the private market..."
 published: true
 image: rentsubsidy.png
 ami: 80